xarenas107/nuxt-socket.io/README.md

 })
 ```

-> Or you can create your own handlers
+> Or you can create your own methods

 ```js
 // On server side plugin `server/plugins/wss.ts`